The Housing Office of the Service of Academic Affairs and Student Welfare manages the Student Halls of the University.

 The Student Halls are located on the new campus, in the Athalassa area.
 There are at present 208 single study / bedrooms with common kitchen and / or bathroom facilities.
 Within the Student Halls complex there are also a Social Activity Centre, Post-Office, Laundry Room and Resident's Information Centre.

 To apply for a room, students must complete the housing application form, which is available at the Housing Office.

 There are two different types of room application / evaluation procedures: one for Cypriots and Greek full-time undergraduate and postgraduate students; one for Erasmus and other exchange / international students.

 Full-time Cypriot and Greek Undergraduate and Postgraduate Students

 Full time Cypriot and Greek students, must submit their room application forms within the deadlines set by the Housing Office for each academic year.
 These application forms are evaluated on the basis of three criteria: income, socioeconomic problems and distance of residence from the town centre of Nicosia.

 These forms are evaluated on a first come first serve basis.
-The majority of students are offered accommodation in the Student Apartments.
 For more information on accommodation for Erasmus and other international students, consult the brochure Housing Information for Erasmus and other Foreign Students, published by and available at the Housing Office.